 You’re not just looking through the window here.
 Rather, an entire wall constructed from plate glass that’s been designed for that precise purpose.

-There’s also an outdoor space for summer, where the city rooftops are almost within touching distance.
+I love the outdoor area in the summer months, where the city rooftops are almost within touching distance.

 Both the menu and the decor are Thai with a contemporary twist.
-This place even offers cookery masterclasses.
+This place even offers cookery masterclasses, which I’d definitely recommend!
 Perfect for recreating authentic versions of the fragrant curries and stir-fries at home.

 3. Kyloe Restaurant & Grill